MDAnalysis/UserGuide/doc/source/installation.rst

 This allows you to add any additional compiler options required for your architecture.

 For example, ``extra_cflags`` can also be used to tune your MDAnalysis installation for your current architecture using the `-march`, `-mtune`, `-mcpu` and related compiler flags.
-The use of these compiler flags allows CPU architecture specific optimisations.
+*Which* particular compiler flags to use depends on your CPU architecture.
 An example for an x86_64 machine would be to change the

 .. code-block:: YAML